joegon806/ai201-project1-unofficial-guide-starter-v2026/README.md

 **Overlap:** None

 The documents in city_guides are uniformly structured such that each section pertains to a single topic and is started with a markdown header.
-This makes the sections perfect to be turned into chunks.
+This makes the sections perfect to be turned into chunks, with each chunk pertaining to a single topic and distinguished by headers.

 ## Sample Chunks